cakephp/docs/en/controllers/components/authentication.rst

 Basic and digest are stateless authentication schemes and don't require an initial POST or a form.
 If using only basic / digest authenticators you don't require a login action in your controller.
-Also you can set ``$this->Auth->sessionKey`` to ``false`` to ensure AuthComponent doesn't try to read user info from session.
-You may also want to set config ``unauthorizedRedirect`` to ``false`` which will cause AuthComponent to throw a ``ForbiddenException`` instead of default behavior of redirecting to referrer.
 Stateless authentication will re-verify the user's credentials on each request, this creates a small amount of additional overhead, but allows clients to login in without using cookies and makes is suitable for APIs.

+For stateless authenticators the ``storage`` config should be set to ``Memory`` so that AuthComponent does not use session to storage user record.
+You may also want to set config ``unauthorizedRedirect`` to ``false`` so that AuthComponent throws a ``ForbiddenException`` instead of default behavior of redirecting to referrer.

 Creating Custom Authentication Objects
 --------------------------------------